Ardern vows to deny accused mosque gunman notoriety he seeks | New Country 923

 Relatives of the dead are still anxiously awaiting word on when they can bury their loved ones.
 Islamic tradition calls for bodies to be cleansed and buried as soon as possible.
 Ardern has said authorities hope to release all the bodies by Wednesday and police said authorities are working with pathologists and coroners to complete the task as soon as they can.

-Sarah Liddell, 17, said many of her peers felt intense anxiety since the attack.
-There was a sense of safety in coming together on Monday, she said.
+Ezat is comforted by reports that Hussein confronted the killer, charging at him after surviving the first spray of bullets.

-“I feel like it’s just really important to show everyone that one act of violence doesn’t define a whole city,” she said.
-“This is one of the best ways to show everyone coming together.
-Some schools have little funny rivalries, but in times like this we all just come together and that’s all forgotten.”
+“I’m very happy.
+I’m wearing white.
+We normally wear black,” she said.
+“But he is a hero and I am proud of him.”

-Associated Press writers Stephen Wright and Nick Perry contributed to this report.
+Associated Press writers Stephen Wright and Steve McMorran contributed to this report.